 Passive monitoring data for the period between 30 December 2022 and 7 March 2024 is included in this report.
-L. capensis was the most abundant species recorded (55%), while 37% of the calls were of those bats like the high-flying T. aegyptiaca, which has a narrow wing morphology adapted for open air space.
-4% of the activity recorded was similar to M. natalensis, 3% was S. petrophilus, and a statistically insignificant number of the endemic E. hottentotus.
+T. aegyptiaca was the most abundant species recorded (53%), while 38% of the calls were related to L. capensis.
+4% of the overall activity recorded was similar to M. natalensis, 4% was S. petrophilus, and 1% of the endemic E. hottentotus.
+Apart from E.hottentotus, with a medium risk of fatality, all these species are bats that tend to fly at high altitudes resulting in a high risk of collision or barotrauma from the wind turbines.